 The heart of the standard is the belief that all workplaces should be managed in such a manner that basic human rights are supported and that management is prepared to accept accountability for this.

 Social accountability Requirementss

 SA8000 provides transparent, measurable, verifiable standards for certifying the performance of companies in nine essential areas:

-- Child labor: Prohibits child labor (under age 15 in most cases).
+- Child labour: Prohibits child labour (under age 15 in most cases).
 Certified companies must also allocate funds for the education of children who might lose jobs as a result of this standard.

-- Forced or compulsory labor: Workers cannot be required to surrender their identity papers or pay "deposits" as a condition of employment.
+- Forced or compulsory labour: Workers cannot be required to surrender their identity papers or pay "deposits" as a condition of employment.

 - Health and safety: Companies must meet basic standards for a safe and healthy working environment, including drinkable water, restroom facilities, applicable safety equipment, and necessary training.

 - Freedom of associationand right to collective bargaining: Protects the rights of workers to form and join trade unions and to bargain collectively, without fear of reprisals.

 - Discrimination: No discrimination on the basis of race, caste, national origin, religion, disability, gender, sexual orientation, union membership, or political affiliation.